Lee Allen (musician): Biography

 Allen continued to tour with Fats Domino into the 1990s.
 In late 1992, he took part in studio dates for what would be his final album: The Ultimate Session, released by High Street/Windham Hill in 1994.
 The group of New Orleans all-stars featured Palmer, Alvin Tyler, Dr. John, and Allen Toussaint.

-Lee Allen died of lung cancer in 1994 at age 67.
+Lee Allen died of lung cancer on October 18, 1994 at age 67.
 He was survived by his wife, Birdie, as well as five children from a previous marriage: Lee Jr., Patrick, Emmanuel, Aaron, and Karen.

 After Allen's death, Blasters member Dave Alvin dedicated the song "Mister Lee" (on the 1996 album Interstate City) to his longtime friend and bandmate.
 Alvin noted that melody was Allen's passion, and that it was what separated him from less sophisticated honkers.
 Earl King added that whereas other saxophonists would get too jazzy, Allen had commercial appeal.